MithrilJS/mithril.js/docs/index.md

 </body>
 ```

 To make things simpler you can try out mithril right here.
-This is a live playground with mithril preloaded, which - by the way, is also built in mithril.
+This is a live playground with Mithril preloaded that - by the way - is also built in Mithril.

 ```js
 var root = document.body